LionKarapet/codecept-task/README.md

 To execute on android mobile web use `npm run android` command

-To execute on ios mobile web use `npm run android` command
+To execute on ios mobile web use `npm run ios` command

 After execution run `allure serve output` to see allure report